gaetancollaud/digitalstrom-mqtt/home-assistant-app/DEVELOPMENT.md

 3. Create and push a Git tag with exactly the same version, for example `2.4.0`.
 4. Confirm that the GoReleaser and Home Assistant App workflows both complete.
-5. Confirm that the GitHub release, DockerHub images, and GHCR App manifest all use the same version.
+5. Confirm that the GitHub release, standalone Docker Hub image, and Docker Hub App manifest all use the same version.

 Treat the merge and matching tag as one release operation.
-Until the tag jobs have published the versioned GHCR manifest, the App version on `master` is not ready to install or announce.
+Until the tag jobs have published the versioned Docker Hub App manifest, the App version on `master` is not ready to install or announce.